Ships now

 Editors, terminals, cloud agents, and CLIs all solve different pieces.

 Agents can coordinate through Tokenburner tools only after explicit local grants.
+The app now helps generate MCP config snippets instead of making users spelunk dotfiles.

 Privacy posture